juliomfreitas/tsuru-docker-service/README.md

 Edit the `tsuru-service-manifest.yaml` file setting your login data.
 The team name must be an existing team name on your infrastructure.

+> NOTE: Read the crane commands to use

 ```bash
 $ crane create tsuru-service-manifest.yaml